-Jobs market affects house moves
+Jobs market effects house moves

 One way in which Brexit is fuelling caution – and potentially decreasing the incentive to move home – is the impact it may have on jobs.
 There has been much talk of tens of thousands of EU workers having to return to their home countries, which in theory leaves more openings for the indigenous workforce.
-However, these tend to be low skilled openings that have not found favour with the British.
+However, these tend to be low skilled openings that have not found favor with the British.

 On the other hand, British companies who trade overseas are headlining the rising costs they face post-Brexit and their own fears for financial stability, leaving a question mark over large-scale redundancies.